 Over the weekend, unfortunately, our peaceful protests have been met with violent responses from the police, which has led to the deaths of 9 protesters including a 10-year-old boy, with many more arrested or missing.

 Why is this important to talk about on this platform?
-Because young people, including those within the Nigerian tech and creative communities, are being targeted for moving about with laptops, smartphones, looking casually dressed or even successful.
-They have been searched, robbed, brutalised, gone missing and killed for no reason!!
+Because young people, including those within the Nigerian tech and creative communities, might be facing harassment by a police officer (or more) and tend to be targeted for moving about with laptops, smartphones, looking casually dressed, or even successful.
+They have been searched, robbed, brutalized, gone missing, and killed for no reason!!

 At AfriLabs, our vision is an innovation-driven economy in Africa, driven by the power of our Community.
 As such, we cannot be silent when our community members are being killed by police brutality in Nigeria or any other African country.
 I call on everyone who cares about the growth, safety and lives of our young people in Africa to speak up on these heinous crimes against our people and make a call that – and I quote – hashtag #SARSMustEnd!

 Thank you!
 Now I will hand over to Rebecca Enonchong, Board Chair of AfriLabs for her Official Opening Remark.

 From the time of the speech was made to the time of the publication at 12 October 2020, another death allegedly by the police has been recorded at the protests.